 I have learned that there are a thousand ways to make jambalaya, and that like everyone else, I think I’ve got the best recipe.
 I have a simple, old-school recipe that is a descendant of recipes used by past champions, and I am a traditionalist.
 I can accept that there are lots of ways to make jambalaya and people have different tastes.
 Some people like to put in Pickapeppa sauce, and Tiger Sauce, and Worcestershire sauce, and on and on.
 I got a recipe from one guy that had 20 different seasoning ingredients and a couple of different cream soups.
 You can find a LOT of different stove-top recipes on the internet, and most of them look pretty good.
 I’m not so sure about this quinoa version with turkey sausage, but just about anything else looks pretty tasty.
 But I still prefer a traditional, simple recipe with salt, pepper, garlic and hot sauce.
 And no seafood (save that for the boiling pot).

 You might not have many jambalaya competitions where you live, but around here that’s how people raise money.
 Little League baseball teams stand out front of Lowe’s hawking jambalaya lunches, families of kids with medical problems have benefit fundraisers with jambalaya lunches.
 The Kiwanis Club in your town is probably selling BBQ chicken dinners to raise money.
-Around here, it’s jambalaya.
+In this area, it’s jambalaya.
 And usually from a gigantic pot – lots of fundraisers and competition cooks are using 30 or 40 gallon cast iron pots to cook in.
 Mr. Mike told me he has a pot that will hold 110 pounds of rice (enough to feed 600 or 700 people).
-The amount of jambalaya you cook around here is measured by how much rice you are using – a 10 pound jambalaya means you are using 10 pounds of rice.
+The amount of jambalaya you cook is measured by how much rice you are using – a 10 pound jambalaya means you are using 10 pounds of rice.
 It also means at least 10 pounds of everything else – 10 pounds of sausage, 10 pounds of chicken (or pork), and 10 pounds of onions.
 If you are cooking for a fundraiser, keep it simple and straightforward to keep the costs down (we’re trying to raise money, here).
 If it’s for family, add more sausage and meat.

-And so with my simple recipe and my 10 gallon cast iron cooking pot, I have found a few fundraiser competitions to enter around here (football booster club, United Way, Race for the Cure).
+And so with my simple recipe and my 10 gallon cast iron cooking pot, I have found a few local fundraiser competitions to enter football booster club, United Way, Race for the Cure).
 I’ve also cooked a little for the college church group, and a fundraiser for the Winterguard team.
 When I entered my first competition, I was told I could not win because I did not have the right last name (look at the list of winners in Gonzales – Ulton Diez, Edward Braud, Fatty Lessard, Tibby Lambert, Tee Wayne Abshire, Norbert Loupe – I’m not Cajun enough to win).
 But I have had a few people tell me they like my recipe.
 I wasn’t real sure if they were being sincere or just neighborly.
 Not until a few weeks ago

 Me and Randy Fuson got together and entered the Komen Race for the Cure Jambalaya Cook-Off in Baton Rouge to help raise a little money for breast cancer research (BIG thanks to Dräger for sponsoring us).
 As we passed out samples for tasting, some of the people told us they liked ours better than the other competitors.
 Nice.
 Thanks for that.
 (Really?
 Are y’all just being nice?
 Are you telling everybody that?).
 But then, a group of about five or six ladies came back to our table and asked if I had a card.
 They wanted my number so they could hire me to cook for their event.
 SCORE.
 YES, it really is good.
 Maybe not the best, but “the best” really is hard to define.
 It depends on how much pepper you like, and if you like the brand of sausage we used, and if you like a lot of complex flavors or something simple and rustic.